Love one another, as I have loved you (John 15:12)

 Welcome one another, therefore, just as Christ has welcomed you, for the glory of God (Romans 15:7)

-After more than four months of closure, Wellington will re-open for Sunday worship at the usual time of 11am, starting on 16 August 2020.
+After having been closed since Christmas 2020, Wellington will re-open for Sunday worship at the usual time of 11am, starting on Easter Sunday 4th April 2021.

 We are not yet able to return to “normal” worship as we must continue to observe the guidelines of the Scottish Government and the Church of Scotland.
 So for the time being, there is no “live” service in the church and, instead, the congregation will be able to participate in the online service, shown on the video screen in the sanctuary.
 While clearly not ideal, we hope this will provide a collective experience which many will have missed during the long months of lockdown.